yieldlove/code-challenges-js/README.md

             The provided yieldloveBidAdapter.js needs to be placed into the `modules` folder.

+    - The `window.pbjsYLHH` must refer to `pbjs` before the calling on pbjs.requestBids
     - The html page to display ads should be accessible via the `http://test.yieldlove.com:20457/static`
     - The ad unit code (ad unit path) displayed in the 'div-2' should be `/53015287/yieldlove.com_hb_test_300x250_2`